-- a.
-A Development Concept Report has not been submitted and finalized to the City's satisfaction; - Public infrastructure and community facilities, such as sanitary sewers, water supply, stormwater management facilities, parks, recreation facilities and schools, are insufficient to serve the proposed development; - c.
-The existing street network does not have the capacity or is inadequately designed for the anticipated traffic from development and/or the access it requires; - d.
-Development relies upon other matters occurring first, such as the consolidation of land ownership and/or the finalization of an agreement among landowners regarding the development and funding of community infrastructure and services as set out in Policy 10.6.3; - e.
-A Letter of Undertaking and/or a Site Plan Agreement is required; - f.
+- A Development Concept Report has not been submitted and finalized to the City's satisfaction; - Public infrastructure and community facilities, such as sanitary sewers, water supply, stormwater management facilities, parks, recreation facilities and schools, are insufficient to serve the proposed development; - The existing street network does not have the capacity or is inadequately designed for the anticipated traffic from development and/or the access it requires; - d.
+A Letter of Undertaking and/or a Site Plan Agreement is required; - e.
 Technical studies are required on matters related to traffic, stormwater management, noise and vibration, and/or environmental constraints. - 10.4.3 Proposed developments that do not require the dedication of land for public streets or other infrastructure may be approved through the rezoning and site plan review process.
 In such cases, rezoning applications shall include a Development Concept Report and other materials described in Policy 10.6.